 Yesterday, at work, a colleague spoke about how, in some cultures, the future is said to be behind us, because we can’t see it.
 The past is before us.There is so much wonder in heritage, the chill of the buildings and collections which have witnessed events and been touched by history.
 So much pleasure tracing and retracing backwards to arrive at recognition.
 I will always do this.
 Our heritage can’t be put back into its box, because the box is now glass and attached to a museum.
 It is transparent.
 The past is our country.
 We are here and there.

-[Since writing this post, we’ve all heard that Love Productions are moving Bake Off to Channel 4.
-Very sad.
-It will never be the same.
-Mel and Sue are irreplaceable].
+[Since writing this post, we’ve all heard that Love Productions was moving Bake Off to Channel 4.
+We survived.